Lizard Peninsula · TR12

 Building Regulations Drawings in Manaccan

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Manaccan, that work is shaped by the place itself — Manaccan is an AONB Helford-side village with a substantial Norman church (with a fig tree growing from its tower) and one of the most peaceful Conservation Areas in Cornwall, with a building stock that leans toward traditional cob and granite cottages and Victorian rectory-style houses.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Reading Manaccan on the ground is half of the building regulations package job — Manaccan is an AONB Helford-side village with a substantial Norman church (with a fig tree growing from its tower) and one of the most peaceful Conservation Areas in Cornwall, with a building stock that leans toward Victorian rectory-style houses and modern AONB-sensitive infill.

 Our process